Supermartingales as Radon-Nikodym densities and related measure extensions: Existence and (non)uniqueness

-The next result contains a discussion of the missing implication from (d) to (c) in Theorem~\ref{t:foellmer countable summary} if the state space $E$ is countable: \begin{prop} Under Assumption~($\mathcal{P}$), suppose that the state space $E$ is countable.
-Then we can distinguish the following cases: \begin{enumerate} \item[(A)] If $E$ has exactly one element and if $P[\zeta<\infty] = 0$ then there is a unique F\"ollmer pair for each nonnegative $P$--supermartingale $Z$.
-However, if $P[\zeta<\infty] >0$ then the F\"ollmer pair is not necessarily unique. \item[(B)] If $E$ has more than one element then \begin{enumerate} \item[(i)] there exists a probability measure $P$ on the sigma algebra $\F$, with $P[\zeta<\infty] = 0$, such that for each $P$--supermartingale $Z$ that is not a $P$--local martingale there are at least two different F\"ollmer pairs for $Z$; \item[(ii)] there exists a probability measure $P$ on the sigma algebra $\F$, with $P[\zeta<\infty] = 0$, and a $P$--supermartingale $Z$ that is not a $P$--local martingale such that there is a unique F\"ollmer pair for $Z$. \end{enumerate} \end{enumerate} \end{prop} The proof of Proposition~\ref{P:ECountable} can be found in Section~\ref{s:foellmer on path space}.
-The proposition implies, in particular, that the implication from (d) to (c) in Theorem \ref{t:foellmer countable summary} requires $E$ to be uncountable.
+The next result contains a discussion of the missing implication from (d) to (c) in Theorem~\ref{tfoellmercountablesummary} if the state space $E$ is countable.

+\begin{prop} Under Assumption~\ref{assP}, suppose that the state space $E$ is countable.
+Then we can distinguish the following cases: \begin{longlist}[(B)] \item[(A)] If $E$ has exactly one element and if $P[\zeta<\infty] = 0$ then there is a unique F\"ollmer pair for each nonnegative $P$-supermartingale $Z$.
+However, if \mbox{$P[\zeta<\infty] >0$} then the F\"ollmer pair is not necessarily unique. \item[(B)] If $E$ has more than one element, then: \begin{enumerate}[(ii)] \item[(i)] there exists a probability measure $P$ on the sigma algebra $\F$, with $P[\zeta<\infty] = 0$, such that for each $P$-supermartingale $Z$ that is not a $P$-local martingale there are at least two different F\"ollmer pairs for $Z$; \item[(ii)] there exists a probability measure $P$ on the sigma algebra $\F$, with $P[\zeta<\infty] = 0$, and a $P$-supermartingale $Z$ that is not a $P$-local martingale such that there is a unique F\" ollmer pair for $Z$. \end{enumerate} \end{longlist} \end{prop}

+The proof of Proposition~\ref{PECountable} can be found in Section~\ref{sfoellmeronpathspace}.
+The proposition implies, in particular, that the implication from (d) to (c) in Theorem \ref {tfoellmercountablesummary} requires $E$ to be uncountable.